-In 2013 the main litigations deriving from the inspections of income tax returns from 1998 to 2001 and from 2002 to 2005 concluded.
-The corresponding decisions and rulings had the effect of cancelling 90% of the tax liability initially assessed by the tax authorities and that had been appealed by the Company.
-With regard to the penalties linked to those inspections, they have all been cancelled by the Courts.
+In 2013, the main proceedings over income tax for inspections of the years 1998 to 2001 and 2002 to 2005 came to an end.
+The corresponding decisions and rulings had the effect of canceling 90% of the tax liability initially assessed by the Spanish tax authorities (AEAT) and that had been appealed by the Company.
+With regard to the penalties linked to those inspections, they have been canceled by the Courts for the large part.